aardy1/Charts/README.md

 ## Building with a JVM

-The project uses gradle as it's build system.
+The project uses Gradle as it's build system.

 I use Gradle 8.3 installed via the wonderful [sdkman](https://sdkman.io/).

 1. Check the code out.
 2. Load it in your favorite IDE.
+3. Do whatever you need to do in your IDE to get JavaFX installed and useable
-3. Do whatever you do there for gradle builds.
+4. Do whatever you do in your IDE to enable Gradle builds.

+Step 3. is usually a gigantic pain in the neck.
+So what I do is "cheat".
+I download an already configured JVM from [here](https://github.com/gluonhq/graal/releases/) (I use Java 17), and use that as my JVM in my IDE.

+You are going to need that JVM to build native images, so ...

 ## Running the App